KristianLyng/varnishfoo/chapter-2.rst

 Windows?).

 The importance of Incognito Mode can be easily demonstrated.
-The following is a test with a typical Chromium session:
+The following is a test with a typical Chrome session:

 .. image:: img/chromium-dev-plugins.png